The benefits of platform technology and thinking

 Traditional companies keep logistics in their own hands.
 This means that they either deliver their products themselves using trucks and couriers or they use a logistics partner.
 This partner comes daily or a few times a week to collect the sold products from the central warehouse and delivers them to the customer within the time agreed.

-With drop shipments, the stock is spread over various logistic parties at the expense of the suppliers.
+With dropshipping the stock is spread over various logistic parties at the expense of the suppliers.
 The delivery of a product is a matter between the supplier and the logistic partners.
 In some cases, the platform's only role is to make clear agreements with the supplier about how quickly a delivery must take place.

 Because the platform is also not part of the financial and return process, a lot of time and costs are saved.
 This allows the platform to fully focus on what it is good at.
 Namely: attracting customers and implementing technological innovations.